wttech/aet/documentation/src/main/wiki/AccessibilityDataFilter.md

             ...
             <accessibility>
                 <accessibility-filter
-                    error="This button element does not have a name available to an accessibility API.
+                    error="This button element does not have a name available to the accessibility API.
 Valid names are: title attribute, element content." principle="WCAG2A.Principle4.Guideline4_1.4_1_2.H91.Button.Name"
                     line="21"
                     column="5" />